 I can never decide whether to get red cabbage for my Red Cabbage and Dill Slaw, or go with classic green to make Fried Cabbage and Bacon Slaw.

 Ever wonder which bag this blogger takes to the farmers market week after week?
-It’s this one, from J Crew.
-I’ve had it for years and it serves me well.
-It holds just enough, and when it’s full, I know it’s time to head home.
+I use a classic straw bag, it holds just enough, and when it’s full, I know it’s time to head home.
 It looks good on Grant’s shoulder, which is important because he’s usually the one toting it while I

 madly fondle carefully select the heirloom tomatoes.
 (Click on the image to get more details)